 Towels feel stiff because they start to build up soapy residue.
 By using half detergent than suggested, your machine’s rinse cycle will have an easier time washing out those last pesky bits of soap.

-Warmer water (around room temperature is best) absorbs detergent better, leaving less buildup on your towels.
+Warmer water (around body temperature is best, anywhere between 98-112 degrees F) absorbs detergent better, leaving less buildup on your towels.
 You can also let detergent dissolve in the washer before adding towels – just start the wash cycle, add soap and wait a minute or two before adding your towels.

 DON’T USE FABRIC SOFTENERS